 Whether you're on the dock, beach or back deck, summer is the best time to relax with a good book.
-I recently devoured two new biographies of men who had a huge impact on the world of food today.
+I devoured these two biographies of men who had a huge impact on the world of food today.

 1. The Man Who Changed the Way We Eat: Craig Claiborne and the American Food Renaissance by Thomas McNamee (2012 Free Press), $30.